DHTMLX/gantt-docs/data/desktop/server_side.md

 dp.setTransactionMode("REST");
 ~~~

-- Call the **createDataProcessor()** method and pass an object with configuration options as its parameter:
+- Call the api/gantt_createdataprocessor.md method and pass an object with configuration options as its parameter:

 ~~~js
 var dp = gantt.createDataProcessor({